metriport/metriport/packages/terminology/README.md

 ### Seed the Term Server

-To seed the term server for lookups and crosswalks, use the following commands:
+We currently only support crosswalks for snomed to icd and icd to snomed.
+To seed the term server for lookups and crosswalks, run the following commands:

-and then run these to seed the term server for lookups and crosswalks.
-Currently only supporting crosswalks for snomed to icd and icd to snomed

 ```bash
 npm run seed-lookup <path-to-zip>